sergeo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Count the number de directories and sub-directories in the current directory
+Display the 10 newest files in the current directories